mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-4] Fixed 'Operators' line in WPX cabrillo file.
+Fix window title not updating if no CAT control.
 - [23-5-3] Added '#' macro.
 - [23-5-1] Added 10 10 CW and Phone contests.
 Added a `Cluster` TAB for the AR Cluster server/port in the configuration settings.